Que-App/Que-backend/README.md

 **Response:** `200 OK`

 ### Submit a new exchange request
-**You can submit an exchange request only up to 30 indexes ahead**
+**You can submit an exchange request only up to 30 indexes ahead.**
 **Request:** `/exchanges/requests/submit`
 **Method:** `POST`
 **Body:**
 - `fromUserId`: `Integer`
 - `fromLessonId`: `Integer`
-- `fromIndex`: `Integer` - an index of the occurrence for which the sender wants to swap for
+- `fromIndex`: `Integer` - an index of the occurrence for which the sender wants to swap for.
 - `toUserId`: `Integer`
 - `toLessonId`: `Integer`
-- `toIndex`: `Integer` - an index of the occurrence the sender wants to take instead **Response:** `200 OK`
+- `toIndex`: `Integer` - an index of the occurrence the sender wants to take instead.
+**Response:** `200 OK`